 In Situ Burning: Find more information about in situ burning and burn monitoring.

-Dispersant Mission Planner: This is a tool that oil spill planners and responders can use to assess dispersant application system performance.
+Estimated Dispersant System Potential (EDSP) calculator: This is a tool that oil spill planners and responders can use to assess dispersant application system performance.

 Dispersant Application Observer Job Aid: This is a field guide for those trained in observing and identifying dispersed and undispersed oil, describing oil characteristics, and reporting this information to decision-makers.